 Every year, many Randall students win various external awards in several different fields and areas.
 These include the Goldwater scholarship, the NSF GRFP, Rhodes and Marshall Scholarships, and more.
-Read more about each award and its recipients within the program for 2022 below.
-To see the complete list of external award recipients, please click the following button:
+Read more about each award and its recipients within the program below.

 A Goldwater Scholar is a student with a strong commitment to pursuing a STEM-based research career and effectively displays potential for significant future contribution to research is a chosen field.

-"The Randall Research Scholars Program has given me so many opportunities to present my research and encouraged me to apply for several opportunities.
+"The Randall Research Scholars Program has given me so many opportunities to present my research and encouraged me along the way.
 Both of these equipped me with tools that will continue to help me along my journey to being a physics researcher."

-Michael Zengel is a physics and math major from New Orleans, Louisiana.
+Michael Zengel is a recent physics and math graduate from New Orleans, Louisiana.
 His first research experience was studying machine learning applications in Density Functional Theory calculations for 3 years of high school in Tulane University’s Physics Department.
-At the University of Alabama, he works with Dr. Hauser, researching structural and electronic properties of novel Heusler materials.
-In the summer of 2023, he gained exposure to optical physics, generating terahertz radiation through two-beam excitations in semiconductors, during a DAAD RISE internship at Justus Liebig University in Germany.
-He plans on becoming a physics professor after pursuing his doctorate in condensed matter physics after graduation in 2025.
-Outside of research, he is treasurer of the Society of Physics Students, an editor on the Journal of Science and Health at UA, and a lab manager in RRSP.
+At the University of Alabama, he worked with Dr. Hauser, researching structural and electronic properties of novel Heusler materials.
+In the summer of 2023, he researched terahertz radiation generation at Justus Liebig University in Germany through the DAAD RISE program.
+In summer 2024, he interned at CERN in Geneva, Switzerland.
+He is now pursuing his Ph.D. in physics at MIT where he continues to study condensed matter systems, after which he plans to become a professor.

 Boren Awards are funded by the National Security Education Program (NSEP), which focuses on geographic areas, languages, and fields of study deemed critical to U.S. national security.
 Applicants identify how their study abroad programs or overseas projects, as well as their future academic and career goals, will contribute to U.S. national security, broadly defined.